HCDigitalScholarship/ds-cookbook/visualizations/Django-to-Mapbox.md

 ```

 Each <strong> stops </strong> field is a list of lists, where each sublist corresponds to ['data value', what-to-assign-to-that-data-value].
-So, I set the circle radius to depend on the <strong>property<strong> Count, where a count of 0 has a radius of zero, a count of 1 has a radius of 8, and so on.
-Then, I set the circle color to depend on the Year <strong>property<strong>, where each year is given its own hexcolor [made with this handy site](https://coolors.co/484538-cad49d-43aa8b-d4eac8-c0d8e0) (but also [check out this link for super handy color-picking for super advanced webdev](https://color.hailpixel.com) and mouse around for hue, scroll for saturation).
+So, I set the circle radius to depend on the <strong>property</strong> Count, where a count of 0 has a radius of zero, a count of 1 has a radius of 8, and so on.
+Then, I set the circle color to depend on the Year <strong>property</strong>, where each year is given its own hexcolor [made with this handy site](https://coolors.co/484538-cad49d-43aa8b-d4eac8-c0d8e0) (but also [check out this link for super handy color-picking for super advanced webdev](https://color.hailpixel.com) and mouse around for hue, scroll for saturation).

 Anyways:
 After all of this, I have the closing brace and parenthese to end the addLayer function.